Postdoctoral Fellow Winnette McIntosh Ambrose brings an engineering background to the Swaroop laboratory

 The project involves what Swaroop describes a “United Nations” of scientists with widely differing expertise.
 Other members of his team at NIH include a newly recruited Japanese physiologist, Kohei Homma, Ph.D., and a Taiwanese ophthalmologist, Yi-Sheng Chang, M.D.
 And to kick off the effort, on March 2, 2011, Swaroop convened a meeting of experts in bioprinting, nanomaterials, and imaging from industry and academia to make sure their team has considered all the angles and help to chart a course of action.

-“As a Branch Chief, I need only think of the big-picture goals, set the directions, find the right people and bring them together to solve problems,” said Swaroop, who moved to the NIH from the University of Michigan in the fall of 2007.
+“As a Branch Chief, I need only think of the big-picture goals, set the directions, find the right people and bring them together to solve problems,” says Swaroop, who moved to the NIH from the University of Michigan in the fall of 2007.

 Swaroop is not short of ambitious goals.
 Finding and purifying the right precursor cells in sufficient quantities is a challenge for any cell-based therapy and photoreceptors are no exception.
 In a pool of 100,000 neuronal cells derived from stem cells, only five to twenty percent are the photoreceptor cells that matter.
 “A few years ago, in a paper in Nature, we showed that cell-based retinal therapies are possible,” said Swaroop.
 “But one problem is to purify the photoreceptor precursors; we don’t have cell surface markers to identify them.”